 Using db2 Commands to Specify the DRDA Port

-As an alternative to using the DB2 Control Center you can issue db2 commands to change the port that DB2 uses for DRDA communications.
+Issue the following db2 commands to change the port that DB2 uses for DRDA communications.

 1. Enter the following command to determine on which port DB2 is listening to for TCP/IP communications.